adamluzsi/str2duck/README.md

   Str2Duck.parse("123.123")         #> Float obj
 ```

-it is possible ot extend the Duck flexibility be installing Active Supports for it's time extension,
+It is possible ot extend the Str2Duck flexibility be installing Active Supports for it's time and DateTime extension,

-simple like this in Gemfile:
+but it is only an extra options and not a dependency!

+To use is, all you need to do is add activesupport to the gemfile and require in runtime:

 ```ruby
   gem 'activesupport'